futurejones/swiftx-cli/Getting_Started.md

 ```bash
 $ cd swiftProjects
 ```
 In you favorite editor change the code to the following.
+Use the `//include` tag to add the swift module.
 ```swift
 // include: today.swift